aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 In particular, cron-based clients may find they need to increase their run frequency to check ARI more frequently.
 Those clients will need to store information about failures so that increasing their run frequency doesn't lead to retrying failures without proper backoff.
 Typical information stored should include: number of failures for a given order (defined by the set of names on the order), and time of the most recent failure.

-If the client receives no response or a malformed response (e.g. an `end` timestamp which precedes the `start` timestamp), it **SHOULD** make its own determination of when to renew the certificate, and **MAY** retry the `renewalInfo` request with appropriate exponential backoff behavior.
+If the client receives no response or a malformed response (e.g. an `end` timestamp which is equal to or precedes the `start` timestamp), it **SHOULD** make its own determination of when to renew the certificate, and **MAY** retry the `renewalInfo` request with appropriate exponential backoff behavior.

 ## Updating Renewal Information